FOCUS

 www.ttl.fi/internet/english

-Finnish Institute of Occupational Health (FIOH) very informative site
+Finnish Institute of Occupational Health (FIOH) very informative site which links to

-which links to other worldwide sites.
+other worldwide sites.

 Scientific research is the core of FIOH's activities.
-Research and
+Research and development work

-working conditions, to promote workers' health and work ability, to ensure
+promote workers' health and work ability, to ensure the smooth functioning of

-the smooth functioning of working communities, and to enhance well-being.
+working communities, and to enhance well-being.

 FRANCE

-Institut National de Recerche et de Securite INRS
+Institut National de Recerche et de Securite (INRS)

 www.inrs.fr

-Institut National de Recerche et de Securite INRS is a major research
+Institut National de Recerche et de Securite INRS is a major research organisation

-Office Health and Safety National Centre.
+Information Services is the International Labour Office Health and Safety National Centre.

-International Agency for Research in Cancer IARC
+International Agency for Research in Cancer (IARC)

 www.iarc.fr

-International Agency for Research in Cancer IARC is a major research
+International Agency for Research in Cancer IARC is a major research organisation

-organisation into all aspects of cancer, details of activities, research
+into all aspects of cancer, details of activities, research and extensive list of

 GERMANY